High from Delaware

 We didn’t share another class until senior English, and our casual connection continued through college.
 We’d hit the bowl in his dorm, exhaling pot smoke into an empty water bottle filled with dryer sheets to mask the smell.
 Once, I accompanied him and his girlfriend on a blunt ride behind campus, grabbing the closest available beverage to soothe my throat, only to gag as the gin-laced juice seared its way to my stomach.

 We went to parties in the seedier parts of the city.
-He taught me how to hock loogies and download songs off illegal websites.
-We took statistics sophomore year, our first shared class since high school, though he’d eventually fail the course and drop out altogether.
+He taught me how to hock loogies and download music from the internet.
+We took statistics sophomore year, our first shared class since high school, though he’d eventually fail the course and drop out.
 After that, it was years before we saw each other again.

 When we did, it was at my wedding.
 Newly single, Mr. D came alone and caught the bouquet.
 At 22, I had married a former pothead who smoked with me on our first date but never touched marijuana again.
 The sex was mediocre.
 When a friend once asked what it was that I saw in him, I apparently replied, “He has Mr. D’s sense of humor.”
 She’d remind me of that after the divorce, after Mr. D and I became “more,” after my corny remark of always loving him and after the chorus of duhs from our mutual friends.